Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 Nashville Zoo at Grassmere

-• Cost: Varies by date; typically $20–$28 for adults and $16–$24 for children ages 2–12.
-Children under 2 are free.
-Parking is $10 per vehicle.
+• Cost: Typically $20 to $28 for adults and $16 to $24 for children ages 2 to 12; children under 2 free; parking is $10.
 Check the Nashville Zoo website for current pricing before you go.

 • Stroller-friendly: Yes, though some paths are hilly.
-A jogging stroller or one with sturdy wheels is ideal.
+A jogging stroller or one with sturdy wheels handles the terrain better than a lightweight umbrella stroller.

-• Bathrooms: Changing tables in most restrooms; a private nursing station is available near the main entrance
+• Facilities: Changing tables in most restrooms; a private nursing station is available near the main entrance.

 Insider Tip: Bring quarters for the goat feed dispensers near the petting yard.
 Kids will talk about feeding the goats long after they've forgotten the giraffes.
-The Jungle Gym slide heats up in direct sun; bring a small towel for the plastic surface.
-Enter through the main Nolensville Pike gate and turn left immediately to reach the playground before the crowds build.
+The Jungle Gym slide heats up in direct sun, so bring a small towel.
+Enter through the main Nolensville Pike gate and turn left immediately to reach the playground before crowds build.

 Adventure Science Center

-This is one of the best investments you can make for a half-day in Nashville with young kids.
+This is one of the best half-day investments you can make for young kids visiting Nashville.
 The "Early Explorers" area is gated, soft-padded, and purpose-built for toddlers, with water tables, a pretend grocery market, and building blocks.
-For slightly older kids in the 4–6 range, the multi-story climbing structure in the center of the museum is the main event.
+For slightly older kids in the 4 to 6 range, the multi-story climbing structure in the center of the museum is the main event.
 The planetarium offers dedicated shows designed for young children, running around 30 minutes, which works well as a calm reset during a longer visit.

 • Cost: Check the Adventure Science Center website for current admission pricing.
-Planetarium shows and simulator rides cost extra.
-Discounts available for military, seniors, and SNAP/EBT recipients.
-TN educators get free admission.
+Planetarium shows cost extra.
+Discounts available for military, SNAP/EBT recipients, and Tennessee educators.

-• Time needed: 2–3 hours for young kids; 3–4 hours for ages 5 and up with a planetarium show
+• Time needed: 2 to 3 hours for young kids; 3 to 4 hours for ages 5 and up with a planetarium show

 • Accessibility: Ramps, elevators, free wheelchair rentals, sensory kits, and a quiet room available

 Insider Tip: The free onsite parking lot fills by mid-morning on weekends.
 Arriving before 10 AM gets you a spot and beats the school group rush.
-Pack a change of clothes because the water exhibits are delightful and very effective at soaking kids completely.
+Pack a change of clothes because the water exhibits are thoroughly effective at soaking kids completely.

 Nashville Public Library: Free Puppet Shows and Storytime Downtown

-The downtown library is one of Nashville's most underrated family stops.
-The dedicated children's floor has puppet theaters, reading nooks, toy areas, and a schedule of live puppet shows that feel like actual performances rather than typical storytime fare.
+The downtown branch is one of Nashville's most underrated family stops.
+The dedicated children's floor has puppet theaters, reading nooks, toy areas, and a live puppet show schedule that feels like a real performance rather than typical storytime fare.
 It's also a genuinely useful break from walking downtown: free, clean, and calm enough for a nursing parent or a toddler who needs to decompress.

 • Cost: Free